matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 So a problem statement is this succinct statement of unmet objectives.
 We are talking about what is the user's intention, and the cause.
 It is not the symptoms any more.
-We did that in the in the Describe phase.
+We did that in the Describe phase.
 And it is not the remedy.
 That is still in front of us: what to do about it.
 So if that still exists, if any sort of, "what we are going to do about it" is still present here, you want to get rid of that.

 At the point you have got a problem statement, you are going to be able to do two things with your top story.
 You are going to be able